JoyHak/QuickSwitch/README.md

 ## About

-QuickSwitch allows you to switch file dialogs (like Save-As or Open) to any folder opened in supported file managers (File Explorer, Directory Opus, Total Commander, XYPlorer).
+Imagine you want to open/save a file.
+A dialog box appears, allowing you to manually select the folder on your system.
+QuickSwitch lets you automatically switch to the folder you need if it's open in any of the supported file managers (File Explorer, Directory Opus, Total Commander, XYPlorer).

 ![](https://github.com/JoyHak/QuickSwitch-/blob/main/Images/(3).png)
 ![](https://github.com/JoyHak/QuickSwitch-/blob/main/Images/(4).png)